 - JAAOS Editor-in-chief will be appointed for a three-year term and eligible for an additional three-year reappointment.

-- Only Active Fellows are eligible for appointment as chair, vice-chair, or chair-designee to Councils, Cabinet, Committees, Advisory Boards, Project Teams, Oversight Groups, Section Leaders.
+- Only Active Fellows are eligible for appointment as chair, vice-chair, or chair-designee to Councils, Committees, Advisory Boards, Project Teams, Oversight Groups, Section Leaders.

 - Only Active Fellows are eligible for appointment as AMA Delegates, editors-in-chief and deputy editors of AAOS publications, and members of Content Committees.

 Committee Members: Two-year term; renewable for one additional two-year term.